How to Learn Content Strategy (UX)

 One of the best changes I’ve made to my social media feed this year was following other content strategists.
 Now, my social feeds have become one of my favorite places to learn, get inspired and compare notes with other people in the industry.
 It can be so valuable to see what other folks in UX/Content are talking about.
 Here are a few of my favorite social connections.

 My favorite of these is the Content UX Slack group.
 It’s very well run and moderated (thank you Jess), and the discussions are so insightful.
 I learn a lot every time I binge-read conversations in there.
 10/10.

 The Facebook groups listed are also great if you’re not a Slack person.
 The Microcopy group has become one of my favorites.
 Even though it’s not specifically content strategy, it’s related to content strategy and the people are wonderful.

 Another great way to learn is to attend content strategy related conferences.
 If you love networking and tend to get a lot of out things like this, it would be a great option.

 If you want a content strategy conference, this is it.
 This is the OG, the mothership, the place to be.
-It’s in Minneapolis, MN.
-Check it out.
+The event draws in people from all over the world, and is hosted by Brain Traffic in Minneapolis, MN.

 Design & Content Conference ($ 600 USD+)